googlearchive/firebase-util/src/README.md

 ## Debug Logging

-The `fb.log` function wraps console.log in a safe manner, allowing for filtering of log output.
+The `util.log` function wraps console.log in a safe manner, allowing for filtering of log output.

-Unlike console.log, if the first argument to any fb.log function is a string, and it contains `%s`, `%d`, or `%j`, then it will be called with a printf-like logic and all other arguments are substituted into the string.
+Unlike console.log, if the first argument to any util.log function is a string, and it contains `%s`, `%d`, or `%j`, then it will be called with a printf-like logic and all other arguments are substituted into the string.

    -  %s - String.